Healthy Homes Assessment Epuni

 Epuni Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Epuni and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement throughout Epuni and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.
+• Landlords and property managers must keep records that prove compliance with any Healthy Homes Standard that apply or will apply to the rental property.

-• Property managers and private landlords should make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Private landlords and property managers should make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes